architecture/network

 ActivationSchedulingExecutionPath

-Execution path used by the most recent activation scheduling decision.
+Which execution path the most recent scheduling decision chose.

 ActivationSchedulingIssue